 - Travel costs associated with your claim or medical appointments.

 - Home and vehicle modifications to improve the claimant’s quality of life.
-For example, if a child suffers a serious brain injury at school, the cost of installing lifts or hoists at home could be claimed for.
+For instance, if a child suffers a serious brain injury at school, the cost of installing lifts or hoists at home could be claimed for.

 As you can probably see, there is a lot to consider when claiming compensation for a school accident.
 To ascertain your prognosis, your solicitor will use an independent medical expert.
 They’ll find out how you’ve suffered by examining your injuries, discussing any problems they’ve caused and reading over your medical records.
 Their report will then be used by your solicitor to work out how much compensation for a school accident you should claim.

-Our panel of solicitors provide a No Win, No Fee service so if your claim is accepted, you won’t need to pay legal fees upfront.
+Crucially, our panel of solicitors provide a No Win, No Fee service so if your claim is accepted, you won’t need to pay legal fees upfront.

 Instead, you’ll pay a percentage (set out in a CFA) of any settlement amount if your school accident claim is won.
 This is called the solicitor’s success fee (as explained here).